-The Shigaraki Ceramic Cultural Park celebrates the area's long history with in pottery.
+The Shigaraki Ceramic Cultural Park 滋賀県立陶芸の森

-The area is also famous for its tanuki statues, from a few inches tall to bigger than an adult man.
-The tanuki raccoon dog is a forest critter who stands outside bars and izakaya, inviting passers by to have a drink.
-His goofy inebriated smile also brings good luck.
+The area is also famous for its roly-poly tanuki statues, from a few inches tall to bigger than an adult man.
+The tanuki, or raccoon dog, is a forest critter, and you'll often see ceramic ones outside bars and izakaya, inviting passersby to have a drink.
+His goofy, inebriated smile also brings good luck.

 Chances to get your hands on some clay

 Shigaraki Ceramic Cultural Park aims to provide visitors with the opportunity to experience the history and culture of various ceramic arts.
 The park has a museum specializing in ceramics, and an exhibition hall that presents the "present" of Shigaraki ware, displaying ceramics as industrial projects in addition to works of art.

 The park has facilities for domestic and international ceramic artists to stay and work, and also offers regular pottery classes for the public.
 In addition, there is an annual event where artists sell their works, but the date has changed in recent years, so please check in advance when planning to visit.

 * The information on this page may be subject to change due to COVID-19.